markusaksli/billion-row-challenge-cpp/README.md

 ### Potential unexplored optimizations
 - Running a search to make a perfect hash function (probably the biggest improvement)
-- Reducing the number of page faults in the memory-mapped read or swapping for buffered sequential reads
 - Post-parse per-thread restructuring and partial sorting for faster merge at the end
 - Replacing std::sort (quicksort) with a radix sort